Dynalon/mdwiki/tutorials/github.md

 ### Step 2: Fork mdwiki-seed

 We have set up a [minimal example MDwiki installation](https://github.com/exalted/mdwiki-seed) that you can use as a starting point.
 Included is the latest MDwiki release and some example Markdown that is easy to understand.
 Follow the link and click the "fork" button to get your own copy.
-Call it something like <MyProject>-wiki.
+Call it something like `<MyProject>-wiki`.

-Now you should be able to see an index page at http://<username>.github.io/<MyProject>-wiki/#!index.md, where username is your Github account name.
+Now you should be able to see an index page at `http://<username>.github.io/<MyProject>-wiki/#!index.md`, where username is your Github account name.
 It may take up to ten minutes for this to be available.

 ### Step 3: See MDwiki-seed README.md for more detail